plone/training/docs/theming/theme_scratch.md

 plonecli asks you to create or update a local git repository after some steps.
 Yes is a good option.
 ```

-# Create theme
+## Create theme

 In the next steps we're going to add a theme to our package.
 We'll use plonecli for that again.
 We will use the template `theme_basic` here.

-## Step into package directory
+Step into package directory:

 ```{code-block} shell
 $ cd plonetheme.munich
 ```

-## Add theme using theme_barceloneta template
+Add theme using theme_barceloneta template.
 Run the command inside your package:

 ```{code-block} shell
 $ plonecli add theme_basic